ConservationInternational/trends.earth-API/README.md

     docker stack rm api
     ```

-If this is the first time you run it, it may take a few minutes.

-## Production deploy

-### Setup

-1. Start a stack on docker swarm (using `docker swarm init` if needed)

-2.  asdf

 ### Code structure

 The API has been packed in a Python module (gefapi).
 It creates and